- 10+ Guests Price as advertised*

 Approximately 39 miles with 2,700 feet of climbing

 Breakfast | Lunch

 Loch Ness is so much more than the story of a monster, and we’ll see it all on this epic day.
-It starts with a private speedboat trip on the Loch Ness to access the 13th -century Castle Urquhart.
+Our day starts with a short transfer to the village of Drumnadrochit, best known for being home to 13th Century Castle Urquhart, a ruin lying on the banks of Loch Ness.
 Choose to stop and take a tour to learn more about this fascinating place and its turbulent past.
 Your bikes will be waiting for you when you’re done to continue a classic loop in the hills above Loch Ness.
 You can expect some of Scotland’s most magnificent, spellbinding scenery along the way, including the majestic mountains of Glen Affric and the forested beauty of Aigas Gorge.
-Our final descent takes us from the hills back down to the shores of the Loch – from here we'll shuttle to Fort Augustus.
+Our final descent takes us from the hills back down to the shores of the Loch – from here we'll enjoy a thrilling motor boat (or Zodiac as it's known locally) transfer to Fort Augustus.
 Relax back at the hotel and prepare your stories for sharing over drinks and dinner with your new friends that evening.